maeklong/maeklong.github.io/Juniper/JNCDA.md

 + to reduce routing overhead
 + **Feedback : Route summarization provides a hierarchical IP addressing plan and reduces the coexistence of BGP with IGPs.**

+### security policy
++ IP address
++ security zone
++ application port
++ **Feedback : Three match criteria of a security policy on an SRX Series device are IP address, security zone, and application port.**

 ### highly resilient network
 + Virtual Chassis for EX devices.
 + Redundant power supplies for network devices.